-This inconspicuous trap that is a snare is adding fuel to the flames of rapid population declines for tigers in the region.
+This inconspicuous trap is adding fuel to the flames of rapid population declines for tigers in the region.

 A new crisis has emerged across Southeast Asia, and it is decimating wild tigers across the region.

 The natural sounds in biodiversity-rich tropical forests are in danger of going silent forever, the result of an inconspicuous new weapon.

 A small wire snare may produce hugely negative impacts on future generations.
 It is consistently and indiscriminately takes a toll on hundreds of species, but the tigers and their prey have become one of the biggest victims.

 A new study found at least one-third of a hundred protected areas at severe risk of losing their wild tigers.